-An action of approved or recommended for grants receiving initial peer review by this committee does not infer that the grant will be or has been funded.
-Research grant applications submitted to NIH must go through a two-step review process that includes the initial peer review for scientific and technical merit and a second step of review and approval by a National Advisory Council for program relevance.
-In addition, prior to an award or funding being made, NIH staff must conduct an administrative review for a number of other considerations.
-These include alignment with NIH's funding principles, review of the project budget, assessment of the applicant's management systems, determination of applicant eligibility., and compliance with public policy requirements.
-After all these steps have been completed, NIH officials make funding decisions on individual grant applications.
+An action of approved or recommended for grants receiving review by this council does not infer that the grant will be or has been funded.
+Research grant applications submitted to NIH must go through a two-step review process that includes initial peer review for scientific and technical merit and a second step of review for a number of other considerations.
+These include alignment with NIH's funding principles, review of the project budget, assessment of the applicant's management systems, determination of applicant eligibility, and compliance with public policy requirements.
+After all of these steps have been completed, NIH officials make funding decisions on individual grant applications.